-1) The income investor never has to worry about running out of money since they don't have to sell stocks to raise cash.
+1) The dividend income investor never has to worry about running out of money because they don't have to sell stocks to raise cash.
 If your stocks don't pay dividends, the only way you can get cash out of your portfolio is to sell shares.
 In a stock market correction you might run out of stocks to sell since you're selling your stocks at depressed prices.

-3) The income investor is not affected by stock market volatility.
+3) The dividend income investor is not affected by stock market volatility.
 Market volatility has no affect on their portfolio's ability to generate dividends.
 They only focus on their growing income stream.
 Their only concern is the reliability and sustainability of their dividend income.

 4) The dividend income investor is no longer concerned with market research or trying to time their transactions.
 They methodically reinvest their dividends.
 In doing so, they take advantage of the snowball effect that is one of the most powerful forces in the world of investing.